AI & Technology

 Is CleverType free to download?

-Yes, CleverType is free to download on both Android and iOS.
-Core features are available for free, with additional AI features available depending on the plan.
+Yes — free on both Android and iOS.
+Additionally, Core features are included, and you get more advanced AI features depending on the plan you're on.

 Ready to Type Smarter?